Julia Keleher: Hurricane Maria

 On September 20, 2017, Puerto Rico was hit by the most devastating hurricane in 100 years.
 Hurricane Maria made landfall as a Category 5 hurricane and crossed the island from southeast to north, causing a huge amount of physical and emotional devastation and an unprecedented humanitarian crisis.
 The hurricane left 95% of the island without communications, food, water and medical care, and all 3.4 million residents lost electrical power.

 Like everything else on the island, schools were damaged and shuttered.
 A total of 164 schools were used as shelters for 9,931 people as a huge number of homes had been completely destroyed.
 Many of the schools that were not used as shelters were severely damaged by the hurricane, and an estimated 44 schools would never reopen.

-World Central Kitchen chef José Andrés asked Keleher to use her power to order schools to open their kitchens and cook for their communities.
-Keleher posted a message on her social media accounts telling school officials they had permission to use school kitchens.
-A school administrator later explained to Andrés that schools are required to do just that, by law.

 On October 23, 2017, 33 days after the storm, the PRDE re-opened 152 schools in the regions of San Juan and Mayagüez.
 The department was then able to open more schools, starting on a weekly basis and then on a daily basis.
 As of November 13, 2017, a total of 755 schools had been re-opened, many of them without power but with running water.
 Keleher had first estimated that 80% of the schools would reopen by mid-November; it turned out that a total of 932 schools (84%) had reopened by November 16.
 The PRDE adjusted the school calendar so that students would be able to complete the 2017–2018 academic year.